5 Letter Words Ending in TY

 Noun : (uncountable) Similar reverence to one's parents and family or to one's country.

-Noun : (countable) A devout act or thought.
+Noun : (countable) A devout or otherwise laudable act, thought, or statement.

 nasty